 The scope to achieve a minimum 200-year level of protection for the City includes the structural improvements associated with the EIPs and the remaining flood risk remediation measures identified in the 2016 Alternatives Analysis Report prepared by WSAFCA.
 WSAFCA developed an Adequate Progress Financial Plan (Financial Plan) that includes an implementation schedule and assumptions for the timing and amount of federal, State, and local funding appropriations required to complete the WSLIP structural improvements by 2025.
-The Financial Plan served as the baseline to benchmark revenue allocations and expenditures for future Adequate Progress Annual Reports.
-It is assumed that construction of the EIP phase of the WSLIP will be completed in 2019 and that the federally-led portion of the West Sacramento Project will be initiated in 2018 and completed in seven years by 2025.
-The total cost estimate to complete the WSLIP in the 2016 Adequate Progress Report was \$864.5 million and was estimated assuming that the EIPs cost \$239.5 million and the remaining cost to complete the levee improvements is \$625.0 million.
+The revised Financial Plan in the 2017 Annual Adequate Progress Report (AAPR) served as the baseline to benchmark revenue allocations and expenditures for future AAPR.
+It was assumed that construction of the EIP phase levee improvements of the WSLIP would be completed in 2019 and that the federally-led portion of the West Sacramento Project would be initiated in 2018 and completed in seven years by 2025.
+The total cost estimate to complete the WSLIP in the 2017 AAPR was \$831.5 million and was estimated assuming that the EIPs cost \$206.5 million and the remaining cost to complete the levee improvements is \$625.0 million.

-The original estimated cost to complete the Southport Project was \$203.5 million and was included in the \$239.5 million in estimated EIP project expenses.
+The original estimated cost to complete the Southport Project was \$203.5 million in the 2016 Adequate Progress Report and was included in the \$239.5 million in estimated EIP project expenses.
 Bids for the Southport Project were opened in November 2016 and the winning bid was significantly lower than the estimate used in the 2016 Adequate Progress Report.
-The total cost to construct Southport was revised accordingly and is now estimated at \$170 million.
-This affected both the total estimated program cost and the timing and magnitude of the amount of assumed State revenue.
-This reduced the State-local led project cost from \$239.5 million to \$206.5 million and the total program cost to \$831.5 million.
+The total cost estimate to construct the Southport Project was revised accordingly to \$170 million in the 2017 AAPR.
+The total cost estimate to construct the Southport Project is now estimated at \$176.5 million with heavy earthwork scheduled to be completed in 2018.
+The State-local led project cost is now estimated to cost \$213.0 in the 2018 AAPR as compared to \$206.5 million as estimated in the 2017 AAPR.
+The total program cost increased from \$831.5 million to \$838.0 million.
 A revised estimate to complete the WSLIP was prepared to account for the reduction in the Southport Project cost estimate (Table 1).